energyscope/EnergyScope_pathway/docs/sections/Input Data.rst

 enable the use of faster and more constant wind.
 As a consequence, the offshore potential might be underestimated.
 On the other hand, the onshore potential might be overestimated as developers see their project often blocked by citizens.
+Given these different information, the model considers a 6 GW potential for offshore wind.
 In a nutshell, the wind potential allowed is relevant, but perhaps slightly underestimated.
 As motivated in the results, due to its limited potential, wind will remain a small contributor of the energy mix with a maximum of :math:`\approx`\ 10%.